 - Explain the role and function of the basic structures of a neuron

 Psychologists striving to understand the human mind may study the nervous system.
-Learning how the cells and organs (like the brain) function, help us understand the biological basis behind human psychology.
+Learning how the body’s cells and organs function can help us understand the biological basis of human psychology.
 The nervous system is composed of two basic cell types: glial cells (also known as glia) and neurons.
-Glial cells, which outnumber neurons ten to one, are traditionally thought to play a supportive role to neurons, both physically and metabolically.
+Glial cells are traditionally thought to play a supportive role to neurons, both physically and metabolically.
 Glial cells provide scaffolding on which the nervous system is built, help neurons line up closely with each other to allow neuronal communication, provide insulation to neurons, transport nutrients and waste products, and mediate immune responses.
+For years, researchers believed that there were many more glial cells than neurons; however, more recent work from Suzanna Herculano-Houzel’s laboratory has called this long-standing assumption into question and has provided important evidence that there may be a nearly 1:1 ratio of glia cells to neurons.
+This is important because it suggests that human brains are more similar to other primate brains than previously thought (Azevedo et al, 2009; Hercaulano-Houzel, 2012; Herculano-Houzel, 2009).
 Neurons, on the other hand, serve as interconnected information processors that are essential for all of the tasks of the nervous system.
 This section briefly describes the structure and function of neurons.

 Neurons are the central building blocks of the nervous system, 100 billion strong at birth.
 Like all cells, neurons consist of several different parts, each serving a specialized function.
 A neuron’s outer surface is made up of a semipermeable membrane.
 This membrane allows smaller molecules and molecules without an electrical charge to pass through it, while stopping larger or highly charged molecules.